Prof-it/voice_chatbot/README.md

-# SymptomSage 🩺🤖
+# VoiceMedi AI 🩺🤖
 *An Edge-AI Chatbot for Symptom Extraction and Appointment Pre-Fill*
-*A Master's Thesis Project – “From Voice to Booking: An Edge-AI Pipeline for Symptom Extraction and Appointment Pre-Fill in Clinical Settings”*

-**SymptomSage** is an open-source healthcare chatbot developed as part of a Master's thesis project.
+**VoiceMedi AI** is an open-source healthcare chatbot.
 It helps users describe symptoms naturally, predicts conditions using machine learning, and shares structured appointment data.
-This prototype serves as a core module in a broader Edge-AI pipeline aimed at automating clinical intake workflows.
+This prototype is a core module in a broader Edge-AI pipeline to automate clinical intake workflows.

 ---